Kang Ha-neul: Personal life

+Military service

-Kang began his mandatory military service on September 11, 2017, at Nonsan Korean Army Training Center.
+Kang Ha-neul began his mandatory military service on September 11, 2017, at Nonsan Army Training Center.
 The completion ceremony took place on October 24 wherein Kang was recognized for his exemplary performance during basic training.
 On February 22, 2019, Kang was appointed as honorary ambassador of the Military Manpower Administration (MMA).
 The ceremony took place at the Air Force Hall in Yeongdeungpo, Seoul.
 As an honorary ambassador, Kang participated in events organized by the MMA until December 2019.
 Kang was discharged on May 23, 2019.